Psychology and Neuroscience

 Psychology is the scientific study of behavior and mental processes approached from physiological, cognitive, behavioral, social and applied perspectives.

-Psychology majors receive training in the scientific approach as it has been applied to the study of such topics as: brain function, perception, learning, motivation, memory, development, social influence, attitudes, organizational behavior, and mental disorders and treatments.
+Psychology and Neuroscience majors receive training in the scientific approach as it has been applied to the study of such topics as: brain function, perception, learning, motivation, memory, development, social influence, attitudes, organizational behavior, and mental disorders and treatments.
 Understanding how these topics have been investigated scientifically requires the development of critical thinking skills, quantitative reasoning skills, and speaking and writing abilities necessary to communicate research knowledge to others.
 An appreciation for the ethical issues involved in dealing with colleagues, clients and subjects is also required.
 Psychology majors go on to careers in research, counseling and teaching as well as such fields as medicine, business, journalism and law.

 Social Psychology; Abnormal Psychology; Developmental Psychology; Cognitive Neuroscience; Drugs, Brain and Behavior; Learning and Comparative Cognition; Industrial/Organizational Psychology; Psychotherapy and Behavior Change; Psychology of Personality